Murder of Mackenzie Cowell: Investigation

 The investigation was headed by the Mackenzie Cowell Task Force, a multi-agency police group assembled after the recovery of Cowell's body.
 The task force included law enforcement agents from the cities of Wenatchee and East Wenatchee, and from the counties of Chelan and Douglas.
 An FBI agent and two officials from U.S. Immigration and Customs Enforcement also assisted the task force.
 The case was the largest multi-agency investigation in the Wenatchee area since an attempted serial bombing in 1997.
 Police interviewed over 800 people throughout the course of the investigation.

 Police initially looked into Cowell's boyfriend, Joaquin Villasano; as well as her mother's boyfriend, Joey Fisher.
 According to police, Villasano had failed a polygraph when asked if he knew what happened to Cowell.
 Fisher had allegedly gotten into an argument with Cowell the day before she went missing.
 However, both Villasano and Fisher were later completely cleared by police.

 The next lead in the case came from Liz Reid, a college student, police informant and former drug dealer.
-Reid told police that two drug dealers, Sam Cuevas and Emmanuel Cerros, had murdered Cowell in a case of mistaken identity.
+Reid told police that two men, Sam Cuevas and Emmanuel Cerros, had murdered Cowell in a case of mistaken identity.
 The two had supposedly believed Cowell was an informant.
 Reid claims she saw a snuff film of the murder, and that Cuevas admitted to her: "'I choked that bitch to shut her up".

 Reid was able to describe the murder weapon before it was made public, and gave police a ring which she claimed had belonged to Cowell.
 She said Cerros had sent her to the murder site to find the ring.
 None of Cowell's family members recognized the ring as belonging to Mackenzie.
 Reid later retracted her claim of seeing a video of the murder.
 As a result, police began to question Reid's credibility.
 Cuevas and Cerros were interviewed by police and produced alibis, witness statements and phone records placing them elsewhere on the day of Cowell's disappearance.